Course admission requirements are specific to each course, so you may be eligible for some courses and not others, depending on your qualifications.

 Each course will have a total number of places it can allocate.
 This is called the quota.

-In competitive courses, eligible applicants are ranked in order of merit.
+For competitive courses where class numbers are restricted, eligible applicants will be ranked in order of merit.
 TAFE SA has a set of ranking rules that determines how the order of merit is established.
-For the majority of competitive courses, applicants will be ranked on their results in the Core Skills Profile for Adults (CSPA).
-For courses with CSPA and an internal assessment component, selection is based on the internal assessment score.

 Selection rules and decisions are the responsibility of TAFE SA.
 SATAC implements these selection rules and decisions on TAFE SA’s behalf.